pavkam/sharpie/lib/README.md

 ## PDCursesMod
 PDCursesMod libraries are built for Linux, MacOs and Windows using [this workflow](https://github.com/pavkam/sharpie/blob/main/.github/workflows/pd-curses-mod-build-and-pack.yml).

+> The `libpdcursesmod-vt-arm64.dylib` library has been built on a Mac M1 locally.

 The original source repository is located [here](https://github.com/Bill-Gray/PDCursesMod)

 ### License